 What would an extra $1,000 do to your year?
 It’s a significant amount of money.
 You could use it to cover the cost of gifts at Christmas.
-You could take a decent vacation.
-Or you could pay cash for that big ticket item you’ve been wanting.
+You might start that emergency fund you keep putting off.
+Or finally pay cash for that big ticket item you’ve been wanting.
 (Imagine how much money you’ll save in interest and fees!)

 Money saving charts are a popular way to save up.
 But the problem with the charts out there now is that they aren’t forgiving.
 They tell you an amount to save each week.
 But what if the big saving numbers fall on a week when the car breaks down?
-Or when you’ve got 2 birthdays to cover?
+Or when you’ve got four family events to attend?

 A Money Saving Chart for All of Us